 2. Testing and Certification:

-Before earning the IP68 rating, the Galaxy S9 underwent rigorous testing.
-This includes submersion in water at various depths and durations, exposure to jets of water, and tests for resistance to splashes and spills.
-The certification process ensures that the device meets the stringent criteria set by the IEC.
+To get the IP68 rating, the Galaxy S9 went through a lot of testing first.
+The process involves not only immersion in water at different depths and for different periods but also exposure to water jets and tests for resistance to splashes and spills.
+The certification process guarantees that the device complies with the strict standards of the IEC.

 Real-World Performance